 Research Design and Methods

 Using a CAS approach, the network brings together researchers who study authoritarian diffusion and cooperation from divergent explanatory perspectives using a broad range of comparative methods.
 The IDCAR network is defined by the research topic and a shared interest in the dynamics of authoritarian politics beyond an exclusively domestic perspective.
 Members of the IDCAR network employ large-N quantitative studies as well as small-N comparisons and single-case studies for studying the diffusion and cooperation of authoritarian regimes.
 The studies include both cross-regional and within-area comparisons.

 Network members from the GIGA have started to develop an analytical framework to study the international cooperation of authoritarian regimes (Erdmann et al. 2013).Various contributions appeared in a forum section of the November 2015 issue of the European Journal of Political Research guest edited by two IDCAR members.
 The first IDCAR network conference, held in December 2014 at the GIGA, presented the network members’ current research projects and discussed new conceptual and methodological approaches relating to the international dimensions of authoritarian regimes.
-In 2015, IDCAR’s second network conference, “Regional Clusters of Authoritarian Diffusion and Cooperation: Interest vs. Ideology?”, was held in Austin, Texas.
+In 2015 IDCAR’s second network conference, “Regional Clusters of Authoritarian Diffusion and Cooperation: Interest vs. Ideology?”, was held in Austin, Texas.